Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 The characteristic of dynamic graph is that it is define by run.

-The code above is run like this:
-(Note: the figure below merges simple statements)
+The code above is run like this (Note: the figure below merges simple statements):

 ![dynamic graph](./imgs/dynamic_graph.gif)